Related Documents:

 Meetings and Membership

-Our EMC's monthly meeting - open to the public - is usually held on the third Wednesday at 5pm-6:30pm virtually.
-Meeting locations may vary depending on the season.
+EMC's monthly meeting - open to the public - is usually held on the third Wednesday from 5:30 - 7 pm in person.
+Meeting locations and dates may vary depending on the season.
 Be sure to refer to the Agenda for the correct meeting location.
-The EMC may usually does not meet in the summer months of July and August.
-To learn about meeting updates and other environmental matters, please email laiblen@co.rockland.ny.us.
+To learn about meeting updates, other environmental matters, and how to apply to join the board please email Brianna at rosamilb@co.rockland.ny.us.

 Clarkstown: